Azure/azure-docs-sdk-dotnet/api/overview/azure/communication.chat-readme.md

 ms.service: communication
 ---

-# Azure Communication Chat client library for .NET - Version 1.0.0
+# Azure Communication Chat client library for .NET - Version 1.0.1

-> Server - Chat Api Version:  2021-03-07

-> Client - Chat SDK Version:  1.0.0

 This package contains a C# SDK for Azure Communication Services for chat.